The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 \subsection{Local properties of the hyperbolic Brownian plane}

-The absolute continuity relation between the Brownian plane and the hyperbolic Brownian plane implies that they have the same almost sure "local" properties.
-This gives us the two following properties of the space $\hp$.
+The absolute continuity relation between the Brownian plane $\p$ and the hyperbolic Brownian plane $\hp$ implies that they have the same almost sure "local" properties.
+This gives us the two following properties of $\hp$.

 \begin{prop} Almost surely, $\hp$ has Hausdorff dimension $4$ and is homeomorphic to $\R^2$. \end{prop}